Email

-Climate Refugees - Planet FaceA climate refugee is someone that has been displaced geographically as a result of climate change.
-In other words, they were unable to stay in their homes due to an impending change in the surrounding climate - be that from fire, storm, flooding, earthquake, etc. that caused them to move from their homes.
+Planet painted on faceA climate refugee is someone who has been displaced geographically as a result of climate change.
+In other words, they were unable to stay in their homes due to an impending change in the surrounding climate – be that from fire, storm, flooding, earthquake, etc. that caused them to move from their homes.

 Mass Global Migrations and Border Conflicts